History of Plaza Health Network

 Rehabilitation has become an important part of our service offering.
 Services include physical therapy, occupational therapy, speech therapy and creative arts therapies.
 We constantly upgrade our rehabilitation equipment to ensure facilities remain state-of-the-art.
 We emphasize rehabilitation because we are committed to helping patients be the best they can be, and perform at the highest possible level.

-Our flagship Falls Prevention Program helps patients with their balance and gait, speeding recovery and helping folks return home wherever possible.
-And our latest acquisition, the Tibion™ Bionic Leg offers breakthrough technology, allowing stroke survivors, patients with orthopedic injuries and neuromuscular disorders walk again, even if they have been in a wheelchair for years.
+Our flagship Falls Prevention Program helps patients with their balance and gait, speeding recovery and helping people return home wherever possible.

 Many things have changed since the Hebrew Home of Miami Beach opened its doors more than half a century ago.
 However, our core values remain the same: providing the right care…at the right time…in the right place…with dignity and respect for each and every patient.